Press enter to search, esc to close

 Whilst the leasehold system is not without its shortcomings and is by no means perfect, lenders are comfortable with it and have taken security on leasehold properties for decades.
 The leasehold system has established landlord and tenant legislation and case law, which gives an element of certainty as to the marketability of the leasehold security lenders are taking.
 Lenders also have clear acceptability criteria for leasehold properties and defined enforcement routes should that step be necessary.

-It may therefore be that a more palatable option for lenders would be to tweak the leasehold system to reduce the ‘shortcomings’ rather than seek a wholesale shift to commonhold, which remains an unfamiliar system for most despite having been originally introduced over 15 years ago.
+It may therefore be that a more palatable option for lenders would be to tweak the leasehold system to reduce the ‘shortcomings’ rather than seek a wholesale shift to commonhold, which remains an unfamiliar system for most despite having been originally introduced nearly 20 years ago.
+Its omission from the Leasehold and Freehold Reform Bill highlights that commonhold is not there as yet and the concerns raised still require resolution, but it certainly remains on the agenda.

 The report (Reinvigorating Commonhold: the alternative to leasehold ownership) stretches to 640 pages and contains a lot of detail.
 It remains to be seen if and when the recommendations will be implemented.
 As always, the devil will be in the detail.
 However, it is certain that such a wholesale reform of our leasehold system will need the support of lenders to have any hope of success and the current proposals do raise legitimate concerns for lenders, which are already adequately dealt with in the leasehold system.